JohnnyWiseau141/tutorialy/README.md

 # Assignments for 4/22/21

-1. Do more biotech formula programs
+1. Do more biotech formula programs. first up is a conversion program from C° to F° and vise versa

 2. Modify density programs so after three invalid choices (NOT density or mass) it gives up.